|City of Philadelphia Office of Human Resources|

 14.042 - APPEAL RIGHTS OF REJECTED PROBATIONARY EMPLOYEE.
 An employee who is rejected during the probationary period does not have the right to appeal to the Civil Service Commission against such action.

 14.043 - EXTENSION OF PROBATIONARY PERIOD.
-Whenever either (a) any probationary employee of any class is continually absent from work for any of the five reasons listed below for a period of thirty (30) calendar days or more, or (b) a probationary employee of a Uniformed or Investigatory Police Class is placed on restricted duty for a period of thirty (30) calendar days or more, the Director may, at the request of the appointing authority, extend the employee's probationary period for a period of time equal to the length of the absence or the duration of the restricted duty placement.
+Whenever either (a) any probationary employee of any class, other than classes listed in a sub-section of this regulation, is continually absent from work for any of the reasons listed below for a period of thirty (30) calendar days or more, or (b) a probationary employee of a Uniformed or Investigatory Police Class is placed on restricted duty for a period of thirty (30) calendar days or more, the Director may, at the request of the appointing authority, extend the employees probationary period for a period of time equal to the length of the absence or the duration of the restricted duty placement.

 END OF REGULATION 14.